 4. A relatively flexible workforce, including remote workers and freelancers, is the preferred choice for 59% of US companies.

-The majority of companies in the United States nowadays use remote workers and freelancers to a certain extent.
-Data on freelancing in America and freelance workforce statistics show that the percentage of companies that opt for a flexible relationship with their employees amounts to 59%.
-Moreover, 52% of hiring managers hire a flexible workforce because of a talent shortage.
-In other words, thanks to the wonder that is the internet, companies, and employees are able to work more conveniently than ever before.
+The majority of companies in the United States nowadays rely on remote workers and freelancers to a certain extent.
+Data on freelancing in America and freelance workforce statistics show that the percentage of companies that opted for a flexible employment model amounted to 59%.
+Moreover, 61% of hiring managers say working with external talent is what keeps their full-time team up-to-date and informed.

 Freelancing is destined to continue growing in the future, despite how much it has already skyrocketed.
-Freelance statistics suggest that freelancers are estimated to rise to more than 50% of the United States workforce by 2027, meaning that the traditional 9 to 5 jobs are slowly dying out.
-Also, 9 out of 10 freelancers believe the best days of the freelance market are yet to come.
+Freelance statistics suggest that freelancers are estimated to rise to 50.9% of the US workforce by 2027, meaning that the traditional 9-to-5 jobs are slowly dying out.
+Also, projections are that if growth continues, over 67 million Americans will be freelancing by the end of 2021.
+What this means is that 42% of the US workforce will be on the freelance market.

 6. Freelancers earn more than 70% of all professionals in the United States (on average, per hour).

-Judging by data from the latest freelance industry report, the majority of freelancers work between 41 to 50 hours per week.
-To put it in freelance statistics, a total of 38.78% of the freelance workforce spends around 40 hours a week at work.
-The second largest group or 28.02% works less than 40 hours while around 7% of freelancers spend less than 30 hours per week working.
+Based on data from the latest freelance industry report, the majority of freelancers work between 31 and 50 hours per week.
+Freelance statistics further indicate a total of 37% of the freelance workforce spends between 41 and 50 hours a week at work.
+The second largest group or 32% works less than 40 hours, while around 6% of freelancers spend less than 30 hours per week working.
 In contrast, only about 5% work more than 60 hours per week.

 (Freelancer Map)